spring-cloud/spring-cloud-kubernetes/README.md

 [![Javadocs](http://www.javadoc.io/badge/org.springframework.cloud/spring-cloud-starter-kubernetes-zipkin.svg?color=blue)](http://www.javadoc.io/doc/org.springframework.cloud/spring-cloud-starter-kubernetes-zipkin)
 [![Dependency Status](https://www.versioneye.com/java/org.springframework.cloud:spring-cloud-starter-kubernetes-zipkin/badge?style=flat)](https://www.versioneye.com/java/org.springframework.cloud:spring-cloud-starter-kubernetes-zipkin/)

-[Zipkin](https://github.com/openzipkin/zipkin) is a distributed tracing system and it is also supported by [Sleuth](https://github.com/spring-cloud/spring-cloud-sleuth).
+[Zipkin](https://github.com/openzipkin/zipkin) is a distributed tracing system which is supported by the project [Spring Cloud Sleuth](https://github.com/spring-cloud/spring-cloud-sleuth) which allows to collect traces or spans from microservice applications.

-Discovery of the services required by Zipkin (e.g. `zipkin-query`) is provided by [spring-cloud-kubernetes-zipkin](spring-cloud-kubernetes-zipkin/pom.xml) module and you can use it by adding:
+A Discovery client has been implemented top of Kubernetes in order to fetch the service Zipkin (e.g. `zipkin`).
+This client is provided by the [spring-cloud-kubernetes-zipkin](spring-cloud-kubernetes-zipkin/pom.xml) project that you can use it by adding this starter to your maven pom file:

 ```xml
 <dependency>